Bill Tush: Tush television show

 Hoping to capitalize on Tush's growing national fame from the satirical overnight newscasts, Turner told Tush to develop a comedy show for WTBS.
 "I want you to do a show.
 It can be variety, it can be comedy, I don't care.
 I'll pay you $100,000 a year to promise you'll never leave".
 Tush said "Of course, I'll do that.
 I won't leave".
 Turner continued, saying "We're gonna have everything: comedy, singin', maybe even wrasslin'.
 You're gonna host it!"
 Tush left the meeting and said to his production director and said "What are we going to do now?".
 Tush said he "had no clue what we were doing".

-Premiering on December 28, 1980, Tush (also known as The Bill Tush Show) was an inventive sketch-comedy hour with a troupe whose cast including Jan Hooks, a young comedienne from Decatur, Georgia who went on to Saturday Night Live and 3rd Rock from the Sun.
+Premiering on December 28, 1980, Tush (also known as The Bill Tush Show) was an inventive sketch-comedy hour with a troupe.
+Its cast included Jan Hooks, a comedienne from Decatur, Georgia who went on to Saturday Night Live and 3rd Rock from the Sun.
 It also featured Ted Henning, Bonnie and Terry Turner (SNL writers and co-creators of 3rd Rock from the Sun and That '70s Show).

-The hour-long program aired at 7:00 p.m.
-Eastern time on Sunday evenings.
+The hour-long program aired at 7 pm Eastern time on Sunday evenings.
 Although the show ceased production five months later on June 6, 1981, reruns aired through May 28, 1983 on a late-night basis.
-The following week of its old timeslot was filled by a six-hour music video program, Night Tracks.
+The following week of its old timeslot was filled by Night Tracks, a six-hour program of music videos.
 Ironically, later that year, Tush made a comedic appearance in a Night Tracks sales presentation video playing an investigative reporter.

 CNN

 Feeling he had no further work at WTBS for Tush, Turner eventually dispatched Tush to Hollywood to take over the host position on People Now from Mike Douglas in January 1983.
 The show was broadcast on Turner Broadcasting's CNN channel.
-Eventually, Tush became senior entertainment correspondent for CNN in 1993 and relocated to New York City to host Showbiz Today.
+Eventually, Tush became senior entertainment correspondent for CNN in 1993 and moved to New York City to host Showbiz Today.